joemoose/psiops/docs/backup/stress.md

 - On a **6 or less**, you *panic*.
 Roll 1D6 and consult the Panic Table to determine the effect.
 - On a **7–9**, you keep it together and remove 1 stress point.
 - On a **10–12**, you keep it together and remove 2 stress points.
 - On a **13 or greater**, remove all stress and become *transcendent*.
-You're in the zone.
+You’re in the zone.
 Roll 1D6 and consult the Transcendent Table to determine the effect.

 ### Panic Table